Photograph taken in 1882 by Napoleon Sarony via Wikipedia

 English writer George Orwell’s 1984 has inspired many artists; from David Bowie to Radiohead.

-But Incubus’ 2004 single “Talk Shows on Mute” stands out for the homage the lyrics and the song’s music video pays to Orwell’s dystopian 1949 novel.
+But Incubus’ 2004 single “Talk Shows on Mute” stands out, not just for the lyrics’ homage to the book but also because the song’s music video’ takes a similar theme to the dystopian 1949 novel.

 “The book scared me, but in a good way,” Incubus’ singer Brandon Boyd said, according to an MTV.com article.
 “It scares you into vigilance.
 A lot of people don’t get it.
 They’re like, ‘That’s so passé, 1984.
 I mean, it’s 2004.’
 But I think that right now, it has a poignancy that it otherwise wouldn’t have because it definitely seems like Big Brother is watching closer than he ever has.
 And television culture is at an all-time high or low, depending how you look at it.”

 Even though Boyd sings in the ballad “Come one, come all, into 1984,” it was his own dystopian thoughts that reminded him of Orwell’s most famous novel.
 The singer was mocking a talk show on a plane ride and as the TV was on mute he “decided to start narrating for the people.”

 “I realized a time will probably come when television will watch us if we’re watching it,” Boyd told MTV.com.
 “If that hasn’t already happened, figuratively or literally.
 It sounded like some sort of pseudo-Big Brother nightmare, so I wrote it down.”

 A 2013 Penguin Books edition of George Orwell’s classic novel 1984.

 Of course 1984 takes a place in a society where the government known as Big Brother is watching its citizen through televisions.

 To continue the Orwellian theme, the single’s music video has an animal-operated TV show where humans are used as pets.
 This reversed role also exists in Orwell’s short novel Animal Farm.